Victordmss/Cookeat/README.md

 <img src=screenshot/firebase_auth.png width=600>

 All the backend authentification process is used with firebase auth.
-User's data are stored in firebase database (non-relational database).
+User's data are stored in firebase database (non-relational database) 💾.
 Thank to that, we will be able to connect each recipe to his owner and to manage user's data.

 <img src=screenshot/successful_inscription.png width=200>
 A pop up will tell when the registration is over.
-If there is a problem, it will describe the error to help the user to correct it.
+If there is a problem, it will describe the error to help the user to correct it ✔️.

 <img src=screenshot/home_page.png width=200>
-When the user is connected, he will be directed to the Cookeat Home Page.
-This page allows him to use all the Cookeat features.
+When the user is connected, he will be directed to the Cookeat Home Page 🏠.
+This page allows him to use all the Cookeat features :tada:.

 ## In progress
 --> Creation of recipes on your own account